TABMED 2025 projects

 ^ ^ ^ ^ ^

-research objectives: Colorectal cancer is the second commonest cancer worldwide, with 1.7 million diagnoses annually.
-After standard treatment 20%-30% of patients develop recurrent disease that is usually incurable.
-Therefore, the search for new drugs to treat colorectal cancer remains a major challenge for researchers.
+Aims: Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.
+In one form of pulmonary hypertension, called pulmonary arterial hypertension (PAH), blood vessels in the lungs are narrowed, blocked or destroyed.
 During the internship student will be introduced to new drug design methods based on in silico computational chemistry..
-The aim of the study will be determination of physicochemical and pharmacodynamic properties of selected substances with potential activity in colorectal cancer treatment.
+The aim of the study will be determination of physicochemical and pharmacodynamic properties of selected substances with potential activity in PAH treatment.
 The student will be personally conducting in silico experiments using specialized drug design software as a part of internship.
 Moreover, the intern will be actively involved in the design of experiments, data analysis, discussion of the results and also determining conclusions from the study.

-research tasks and the deadline for its implementation: The offer of cooperation is directed to a person who has documented publication of achievements in a given research area.
+Tasks: The offer of cooperation is directed to a person who has documented publication of achievements in a given research area.
 Experience in "in silico" computational chemical methods are required.
-Estimated implementation date 1-31 August 2024.

 Supervisor: Łukasz Fijałkowski, PhD (l.fijalkowski[at]cm.umk.pl)